They’re the two words that can strike fear into the heart of every parent: “I’m bored!”

 There are plenty of low-cost (or no-cost) activities that your kids can do which are wonderfully simple but will keep them busy – and happy – for hours.

 Think back to your own childhood for a moment.
 Remember all those forts you made in the living room with blankets, sheets and cardboard boxes?
-Or the mini-Olympics competition you organised in the backyard, complete with long jump, sprint races and obstacle course (your parents didn’t have the heart to tell you ‘obstacle course’ wasn’t an Olympic event)?
+Or the mini-Olympics competition you organised in the backyard, complete with long jump, sprint races and obstacle course?
 What about the times you built a massive house of cards up against the hallway wall, spent hours making paper airplanes or jewellery out of pasta, or occupied a rainy afternoon playing sock basketball or indoor hide and seek?

-In this modern world of electronic games, overpriced toys and chronic consumerism, there’s still room in children’s lives for simplicity and open-ended play that challenges their skills, fires their imaginations and let’s them be in charge of how a game develops and progresses.
+In this world of electronic games and chronic consumerism, there’s still room in children’s lives for simplicity and open-ended play.
+Play that challenges their skills, fires their imaginations and let’s them take charge of how a game develops and progresses.
 Instead of spending their day swiping fingers across a phone app or pushing video game buttons, children should be developing their creative imaginations with play activities that don’t do everything for them.

 Run out of ideas to keep your youngsters entertained?
 We’ve got you covered … with Fun Party Games For Kids: The Boredom Buster!

 The best thing about the Boredom Buster is that it’s interactive, so you can select the game or activity you want based on your child’s age, how many players and whether you’re after indoor or outdoor fun.
 It tells you exactly how the game is played and what equipment you’ll need to get started.
-Most of the activities can be enjoyed using items you probably already have around the house, so you normally won’t need to go out and spend extra money.
+Most of the activities can be enjoyed using items already around the house, so you won’t need to spend money.

 How Simple, Low-cost Household Fun Can Change Your World